The NJR is funded through a levy raised on hip, knee, ankle, elbow and shoulder procedures.

 From April 2014, the way that the levy charge is collected changed to a subscription model to enable significant NHS savings to be made across England, Wales, Northern Ireland and the Isle of Man.

-HQIP continue to manage the NJR income in a restricted fund that is overseen by the NJR Steering Committee and spent in accordance with the strategic plan.
+HQIP continues to manage the NJR income in a restricted fund that is overseen by the NJR Steering Committee and spent in accordance with the strategic plan.

 Joint replacement operations subject to charge